hski-github/spotfire-sunburst-chart/README.md

 # Spotfire Sunburst Chart

+Working on a Spotfire mod to create Sunburst chart.
+Currently the mod is in very early stage and not ready for usage.
+Just some experimental code to explore the idea has been created.
+Hopefully over summer I have some spare time to create a first useful release.

+Objective would be to create Sunburst chart similar to how Excel is creating it including how empty values and labels are handled plus of course support for marking and tooltip.
+See here https://support.microsoft.com/en-us/office/create-a-sunburst-chart-in-office-4a127977-62cd-4c11-b8c7-65b84a358e0c.

+The interactivity of other Sunburst visualizations like D3 https://github.com/vasturiano/sunburst-chart is confusing I would say and could be better provided in a Spotfire dashboard using filtering.
+So the objective for me in this project is a quite straight forward easy to use Sunburst chart.

 ## References
 - How to calculate SVG path for an arc of a circle https://stackoverflow.com/questions/5736398/how-to-calculate-the-svg-path-for-an-arc-of-a-circle
 - Data to Viz https://www.data-to-viz.com/graph/sunburst.html